XuechunXie/RestAPI_Automation/README.md

     Scenario: test case2

-Required Jars -- Jar files required for RestDemo, need to import mannually to eclipse
+* Required Jars -- Jar files required for RestDemo, need to import mannually to eclipse

-APIFramework -- RestAPI Automation use cucumber, RestAssure and POJO
+* APIFramework -- RestAPI Automation use `cucumber`, `RestAssure` and `POJO`